 - CON: Inadequate public healthcare

 Public healthcare in South Africa may be inexpensive, but it is generally not up to the standards that most expats are used to.
-Public hospitals are understaffed, under-resourced and overcrowded.
-This makes for a long and arduous process, regardless of whether one is there for something as innocuous as a medication pick-up or for more serious situations such as surgeries and emergencies.
+Public hospitals are understaffed, under-resourced, and overcrowded.
+This makes for a long and arduous process, regardless of whether you are there for something as innocuous as a medication pick-up or for more serious situations such as surgeries and emergencies.
 Creature comforts are few and privacy is lacking.

 + PRO: Excellent private healthcare